 Nineteen sixty seven is dear to my heart.
 It is the year I turned five, the year The Beatles introduced the world to Sgt.
 Pepper’s Lonely Hearts Club Band, and the year one of my favorite movies, Guess Who’s Coming to Dinner, was released.

-The walk from entrance to terrace for an afternoon of sandwiches and coffee would one through interior design greatness.
-Attention to detail greets one at every twist and turn, wall and window.
+The walk from foyer to terrace for an afternoon of sandwiches and coffee is a walk through interior design distinction.
+Attention to detail greets the eye at every twist and turn, wall and window.

-The eye is drawn to tasteful accessories and classic design elements set with timeless colors, patterns and textures.
+The eye is drawn to tasteful accessories and classic design elements in timeless colors, patterns and textures.

 Coffered ceilings, custom built-ins, original artworks, crystal chandeliers, Chinoiserie accents, floor to ceiling windows.
 These timeless design elements never go out of style.